nextgis/docs_toolbox/source/deminpoints.rst

 Inputs:

 *  ZIP-compressed CSV - CSV table with coordinates of points.
 Delimiter should be comma.
 Corrdinates are floating values.
 File should not have spaces and should contain only latin symbols. `How to prepare the file in QGIS <https://toolbox.nextgis.com/t/deminpoints#prepare>`_.
-*  Latitude - fieldname for Latitude column.
+*  Latitude - name of the Latitude column.
 Case-sensitive.
-*  Longitude - fieldname for Lonitude column.
+*  Longitude - name of the Lonitude column.
 Case-sensitive.
 *  Elevation dataset - select one of the following:

     - Copernicus